TheRoddyWMS/RoddyToolLib/README.md

    * patch: A change that does neither add a feature, nor breaks backwards compatibility
 ```

+* 2.6.0

+  - minor: Use Groovy 4.0.21 for building (from 2.4.21 before)
+  - patch: Updated some dependencies

 * 2.5.0

   - minor: Added `EscapableString` hierarchy to model shell-escapable strings and escaping.